raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 6. Perform 3D Scene Reconstruction run_reconstruction
 7. Transform result with affine transformation and the "correct" location of the 4 known objects

+## Project Limitations:

+- We are only evaluating  Blender generated scene.
+We don not know how our solution will perform in a real racetrack.
+- Since this is a Simulated racing environment,the accuracy and noise of the real world are not considered.

 ## Conclusion :

 - **Future prospects** :
-  - Implementing the algorithm in a real-world scenario.
+  - Implementing the algorithm in a real-world scenario and evaluating our solution.
   - To improve the tracking accuracy we can try better methods. i.e: Train a CNN model using images of the Racecar.

 ## README